antononcube/MathematicaForPrediction/MarkdownDocuments/Adaptive-Numerical-Lebesgue-integration-by-set-measure-estimates.md

 One of the most interesting extensions of the described Lebesgue integration algorithms and implementation designs is their extension with more advanced features of *Mathematica* for geometric computation.
 (Like the functions `VoronoiMesh`, `RegionMeasure`, and `ImplicitRegion` used above.)

 Another interesting direction is the derivation and use of symbolic expressions for the measure functions.
-(Hybrid symbolic and numerical algorithms can be obtained as NIntegrate`s handling of piecewise functions or the strategy combining symbolic and numerical integration described in \[9\].)
+(Hybrid symbolic and numerical algorithms can be obtained as `NIntegrate`'s handling of piecewise functions or the strategy combining symbolic and numerical integration described in \[9\].)

 ## References